CHHA- NL is excited to announce a BRAND NEW program for Hard of Hearing Youth in Newfoundland and Labrador.

 Throughout the ARC Achievement Program, youth will work through one level of the program each school year.
 Each of these levels have themes that guide their learning for the year.

 BRONZE: the first level participants will complete focuses on self-advocacy, community resource awareness, knowledge of hearing loss, hearing assistive technology and accessibility.
 This level will also feature activities which focus on general life skills, such as budgeting, stress management, and coping with negative emotions.

 SILVER: the activities featured in this level focus on employment skills, study skills, volunteering, community engagement, helping others, building confidence, and exploring career options.

 GOLD: this final level focuses on post-secondary planning and preparedness, mentorship, leadership, building confidence, and fostering independence.

 Throughout the program, youth will work on a particular number required activities depending on their level placement in the program.
-They will also elective activities that gives students the opportunity to choose what skills or topics they want to focus on.
+There are also elective activities that gives students the opportunity to choose what they want to focus on.

 Meetings and Communication

 The ARC achievement program will begin each year in October and continue through until May.